nils-wisiol/dns-downgrade-attack/README.md

 Test zones are created for a number of different algorithms, key sizes, NSEC versions, and delegation status.

-For each combination of algorithm, key size, and NSEC version, correctly delegated and insecurely delegated (i.e., no DS records at the parent zone) are created.
+For each combination of algorithm, key size, and NSEC version, correctly delegated and insecurely delegated (i.e., no or faulty DS records at the parent zone) are created.
 Also, an insecure delegation (i.e., an unsigned child zone) is created.

 For NSEC3, the recommendations of https://datatracker.ietf.org/doc/html/draft-hardaker-dnsop-nsec3-guidance are used,